How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 Oral route:

-Oral route is better route over any other route because of good patient compliance and acceptance.
-Designing oral peptide and protein delivery systems has been a persistent challenge to pharmaceutical scientists because of their several unfavorable physicochemical properties including large molecular size, susceptibility to enzymatic degradation, short plasma half-life, ion permeability, immunogenicity, and the tendency to undergo aggregation, adsorption, and denaturation.
+The oral route is a better way to take peptides because of good patient compliance and acceptance Designing oral peptide and protein delivery systems has been a persistent challenge to pharmaceutical scientists because of their several unfavorable physicochemical properties including large molecular size, susceptibility to enzymatic degradation, short plasma half-life, ion permeability, immunogenicity, and the tendency to undergo aggregation, adsorption, and denaturation.
 Consequently, the absolute oral bioavailability levels of most peptides and proteins are less than 1%.
 The challenge here is to improve the oral bioavailability from less than 1% to at least 30-50%14.
 (12)

 Designing and formulating a protein and peptide drug for delivery though GI tract requires a multitude of strategies such as: